KyoriPowered/adventure-docs/source/migration/bungeecord-chat-api.rst

 -----------------------

 The ``BungeeCordComponentSerializer`` allows you to convert between Adventure :doc:`Components </text>` and the native BungeeCord chat component API and back.
-This is available in the ``adventure-platform-text-serializer-bungeecord`` artifact.
+This can be used when native platform support is unavailable.
+The serializer is available in the ``adventure-platform-text-serializer-bungeecord`` artifact.